Here are 7 tips for creating abstract aerial landscape photography.

 Imbalance occurs when a subject is visually ‘heavier’ than the rest of the image, de-emphasizing other elements of the composition to create emphasis or movement.

 Subjects in a space dictate the way our eyes bounce from one point of interest to the next.
 This relationship between subjects delineates rhythm.

 Subjects in proximity fast-track the viewing process.
 Subjects that are spaced out slow down the reading of an image, stimulating intrigue and reflection.

 In abstract aerial landscape photography, a lack of objective subject matter generally engenders a slower rhythm.
 The inclusion of brighter colors, sharp angles or even abrupt camera movement can stimulate a faster rhythm.

 In abstract aerial landscape photography, curating pattern requires a holistic approach.
 Cavernous lines etched into the earth become a pattern when viewed from above.

 Tied to the focal point of an image, emphasis capitalizes on our response to certain visual stimuli over others.

 The human eye is naturally attracted to highlights.
 By incorporating areas of bright color within an abstract aerial landscape, a photographer gives visual priority to particular points in an image over others.

 Leading lines, texture and space are other tools that can be used to generate emphasis.

 Rough against smooth, light against dark, contrasting subject matter garners energy and variation within an image.

 Photographing the natural transition between the land and sea or capturing fields regulated by different colors are two examples of incorporating contrast into abstract aerial landscape photography.

 Defined as a state or quality of being one, unity describes the visual relationship between the elements of art and design.
 In photography, unity cultivates elements that work together towards a common goal.

 The act of photographing abstract aerial landscapes is unifying in concept.
 Incorporating repetition, alignment, proximity or contrast also creates a visually unified photograph.

 Movement refers to the path a viewer’s eye takes through an image.
-By taking advantage of naturally occurring features in an abstract landscape (such as line and colour), visual pathways are created within an abstract aerial landscape.
+By taking advantage of naturally occurring features in an abstract landscape (such as line and color), visual pathways are created within an abstract aerial landscape.